espressif/esp-idf/docs/en/api-reference/peripherals/i2s.rst

     PDM Mode (RX)
     ^^^^^^^^^^^^^

-    PDM mode for rx channel can receive PDM format data and convert the data into PCM format.
+    PDM(Pulse-density Modulation) mode for rx channel can receive PDM format data and convert the data into PCM format.
 PDM RX can only support 16 bits width sample data.
 PDM RX only need WS pin for clock signal and DIN pin for data signal.
 This mode allows user to configure the down-sampling parameter :cpp:member:`i2s_pdm_rx_clk_config_t::dn_sample_mode`, there are two down-sampling modes in PDM RX:

     - :cpp:enumerator:`i2s_pdm_dsr_t::I2S_PDM_DSR_8S`: In this mode, the clock frequency(Fpdm) on WS pin will be sample_rate(Fpcm) * 64.
     - :cpp:enumerator:`i2s_pdm_dsr_t::I2S_PDM_DSR_16S`: In this mode, the clock frequency(Fpdm) on WS pin will be sample_rate(Fpcm) * 128.